Conary36/Conary36/README.md

 - 🔭 I’m currently working on ...
 Various side projects using Python/React.js
 - 🌱 I’m currently learning ...
 Data Structures & Algorithms
 - 👯 I’m looking to collaborate on ...
 Projects using Python and Machine Learning.
 - 🤔 I’m looking for help with ...
-Learning Tensorflow.js
+Learning Tensorflow
 - 💬 Ask me about ...
 React.js projects
 - 📫 How to reach me: ... conary.beckford@gmail.com | www.linkedin.com/in/conary-beckford
 - 😄 Pronouns: ...
 Him/He